Ogeli50/Project-one/README.md

 - We will suggest areas for future research and intervention to support inclusive economic growth and workforce development in Huntsville.

 ## 7. References
-- List of sources cited in the proposal.

-## 8. Appendices (if necessary)
-- Include supplementary materials such as data tables, charts, or additional analyses.